Siddopari/STEMlab_Pynq-SDK/Setting-up-your-system.md

 ***

-:information_source: **INFO** Do not worry if your user permissions our your network settings do not allow you to access the Samba service.
+:information_source: Do not worry if your user permissions our your network settings do not allow you to access the Samba service.
 File transfers can also be done via SCP.

 ***